Hausdorff-type metric geometry of the space of Cauchy hypersurfaces: A Hausdorff-type metric on the space of Cauchy sets

 We obtain the following corollary of Proposition~\ref{prp:conditions_ext_metric} for some more specific notions of Lorentzian pre-length spaces.
-Regarding (iii) below, note that a metric space is separable if and only if it is second-countable.
+Regarding (iii) below, recall that a metric space is separable if and only if it is second-countable.

-\begin{cor} Suppose that one of the following three conditions holds for a separable Lorentzian pre-length space $X$. \begin{enumerate} \item $X$ is a first-countable BMS-Lorentzian length space with compact causal diamonds, empty bubbling boundary, empty spacelike boundary, and timelike extensions. \item $X$ is a globally hyperbolic BM-length metric spacetime. \item $X$ is a globally hyperbolic KS-Lorentzian length space. \end{enumerate} Then $(\Cauchy^s_X,d_J)$ is a non-empty extended metric space.
-If $X$ is in addition regular (and through every point of $X$ there exists a Cauchy complete timelike curve), then also $(\Cauchy_X,d_J)$ (and $(\Cauchy^w_X,d_J)$) is an extended metric space. \end{cor}
+\begin{cor} Suppose that one of the following three conditions holds for a separable Lorentz\-ian pre-length space $X$. \begin{enumerate} \item $X$ is a first-countable BMS-Lorentzian length space with compact causal diamonds, empty bubbling boundary, empty spacelike boundary, and timelike extensions. \item $X$ is a globally hyperbolic BM-length metric spacetime. \item $X$ is a globally hyperbolic KS-Lorentzian length space. \end{enumerate} Then $(\Cauchy^s_X,d_J)$ is a non-empty extended metric space.
+If $X$ is in addition timelike path-connected (which it is in case (iii) by definition), then $(\Cauchy_X,d_J)$ is an extended metric space.
+If in addition through every point of $X$ there exists a Cauchy complete timelike curve, then $(\Cauchy^w_X,d_J)$ is an extended metric space. \end{cor}

-In all the cases of $X$ above, $X$ is geodesic and causally simple, and it has a finite, continuous Lorentzian distance, timelike extensions, and neither bubbling nor spacelike boundary; see Subsection \ref{sub:ms_spaces}, \ref{sub:BMS_spaces}, \ref{sub:BM_spaces}, and \ref{sub:ks_spaces} for references for the respective properties.
+In all the cases of $X$ above, $X$ is geodesic, causally simple and it has a finite, continuous Lorentzian distance, timelike extensions, and neither bubbling nor spacelike boundary; see Subsection~\ref{sub:ms_spaces},~\ref{sub:BMS_spaces},~\ref{sub:BM_spaces}, and~\ref{sub:ks_spaces} for references for the respective properties.
+Moreover, $X$ is by definition metric-compatible in case (iii).
 Hence, the existence of an inextendible timelike curve through every point is guaranteed by Corollary~\ref{cor:inex_timelike}, and Proposition~\ref{prp:conditions_ext_metric} is applicable.
 The fact that the respective space of strong Cauchy sets is non-empty follows from the discussion in Subsection~\ref{subsec:Cauchy_sets}; see also Appendix~\ref{app:time_functions}.
-Note that compactness of causal diamonds in (i) is only required to guarantee non-emptyness of $(\mathcal {C}^s_X, d_J)$ via Theorem \ref{thm:cauchy_time_functions_exist}.
-(The compactness property (ii) from Subsection \ref{sub:BMS_spaces} still holds.)
+Note that compactness of causal diamonds in (i) is required for Proposition~\ref{prp:conditions_ext_metric} and to guarantee non-emptiness of $(\mathcal {C}^s_X, d_J)$ via Theorem~\ref{thm:cauchy_time_functions_exist}.